vlad0007/BlochSphereOnline/README.md

   This site<a href="https://vlad0007.github.io/BlochSphereOnline//" target="_blank"> Bloch sphere online </a>
 </p>
 <p>
-&ensp;&ensp;Almost all the mathematics describing the spin of an individual electron can be deduced from the experiment
+&ensp;&ensp;&ensp;Almost all the mathematics describing the spin of an individual electron can be deduced from the experiment
 <b>Stern-Gerlach</b>.
 In the presented software models, this experiment is shown in a slightly different form
 than it is described in most books and articles.
 But this does not change the essence of the experiment.
 In addition, from the above Stern-Gerlach model, it can be seen that this experiment is surprisingly suitable